-The BC branch of the Canadian Mental Health Association offers a CBT program for BC parents/caregivers to support children aged three to 12 years who are experiencing mild-to-moderate anxiety.
-This program, Confident Parents: Thriving Kids, is delivered to parents/caregivers through videos and workbooks along with four-to-eight weekly telephone coaching sessions with practitioners.
-Referrals are accepted from primary care practitioners including family physicians and pediatricians, as well as from teachers, school counsellors and Ministry of Children and Family Development Child and Youth Mental Health (MCFD-CYMH) practitioners.
-The program for BC parents/caregivers and Experience and Ex
+The BC branch of the Canadian Mental Health Association offers a CBT program for BC parents/ caregivers to support children aged three to 12 years who are experiencing mild-to-moderate anxiety.
+This program, Confident Parents: Thriving Kids, is delivered to parents/caregivers through videos and workbooks along with four-to-eight weekly telephone coaching sessions with practitioners.34 Referrals are accepted from primary care practitioners including family physicians and pediatricians, as well as from teachers, school counsellors and Ministry of Children and Family Development Child and Youth Mental Health (MCFD-CYMH) practitioners.35

 MCFD-CYMH also offers mental health services at no cost for all children in BC.
-These services include CBT for anxiety and virtual services during COVID-19 - as well as specific services for Indigenous children and families through Aboriginal Child and Youth Mental Health.
-MCFD-CYMH accepts referrals directly from children and families as well as from primary care practitioners and schools.
-These services include CBT for anxiety and virtual services during COVID-19 - as well as specific services for Indigenous children and families as well as from primary care practitioners and schools.
+These services include CBT for anxiety and virtual services during COVID-19 - as well as specific services for Indigenous children and families through Aboriginal Child and Youth Mental Health.36 MCFD-CYMH accepts referrals directly from children and families as well as from primary care practitioners and schools.37

 As well, MCFD-CYMH has developed Everyday Anxiety Strategies for Educators (EASE) in collaboration with BC educators and clinical experts.
 EASE is a collection of CBT strategies for addressing anxiety with students from kindergarten to grade 7.
 While initially designed as classroom resources, EASE prevention resources have been adapted for families to use online at home in response to the COVID-19 pandemic.
-EASE is available for free.
+EASE is available for free.38